Have you had the thought, “I hate my body,” recently?

 What do all of those moments have in common?
-Stress.

-Our body image issues are our way of deflecting other stressors and focusing on a different part of us that we do not like very much or that we think we can control.
+Our body image issues are our way of deflecting other stressors and focusing on a different part of us that we do not like very much or think we can control.

-I came to this realization a couple of years ago and although it did not solve the problem, I am able to recognize these thoughts now.
+I realized this a couple of years ago, and although it did not solve the problem, I can recognize these thoughts now.

-I remember days where I would literally get an adrenaline rush thinking about how fun my workout would be the next day.
+I remember days when I would get an adrenaline rush thinking about how fun my workout would be the next day.

 Now I just worry it will be painful because my body aches from depression.

-Lately, I try to sleep as long as I can so I don’t have to face the day and have the world see me.
+Lately, I try to sleep as long as possible so I don’t have to face the day and see the world see me.

-Right now, I get scared for my best friend to visit because I can’t even get the confidence to put on nice clothes.
+Right now, I get scared for my best friend to visit because I can’t even get the confidence to wear nice clothes.

-I am going through a depressive season, filled with all kinds of fears and worries.
+I am going through a depressive season filled with fears and worries.

 To distract myself from what I am really fearing, I turn to the mirror and criticize every piece of my body and the decisions I made that day that might have affected it.

-First, address the issues that are really fueling my fears because ignoring them and focusing on criticizing myself is definitely not productive.
+First, address the issues fueling your fears because ignoring them and focusing on criticizing yourself is not productive.

-I have started to make some changes and with those changes comes hope.
+Start to make some changes, and with those changes comes hope.

-So, if you find yourself hating your body- I encourage you to look at the rest of your life.
-What’s really going on?
+So, if you hate your body, I encourage you to look at the rest of your life.

-Do one thing today that will move you closer to solving the other concerns in your life and watch as your confidence rises and your life changes.
+Do one thing today that will move you closer to solving the other concerns in your life, and watch as your confidence rises and your life changes.

 Have you noticed that your body image gets worse when you are stressed?
-Let us know in the comments below.

 If you think you might have a body image issue- visit the National Eating Disorder Association for more information and resources.